 Returning Organization Registration

 ALL organizations must register with Student Activities each long semester (fall and spring).
-Fall 2017 Registration opens on Friday, July 28, and closes on Friday, September 8.
-On or after July 28, organizations should update the profile within their organization's OrgSync portal, which must be subsequently approved by their UNT faculty/staff advisor, and send an officer (as indicated in its OrgSync profile) to Student Organization Orientation to become registered for Fall.
-Only when both of these are complete will an organization become registered for Fall.
+Fall 2018 Registration opens on Friday, August 3, and closes on Friday, September 7.
+On or after August 3, the Primary Contact for the organization should update the profile for the organization in OrgSync (by clicking the blue "Re-Register" button), and send at least one officer (as indicated in its OrgSync profile) to Student Organization Orientation to become registered for Fall.

-In order to update the profile, you will need to be an Administrator within the organization’s portal.
-If you are not an Administrator, please ask an existing Administrator (likely former officers, such as the President) to grant you Administrative privileges within the organization’s portal.
-If you cannot get in touch with previous officers, you may contact Student Activities for assistance.
+In order to update the profile, you will need to be the Primary Contact within the organization’s portal.
+If you are not listed as the Primary Contact for the organization you are trying to register, please ask the current Primary Contact to assign you that role.
+If you cannot get in touch with the Primary Contact, you may contact Student Activities for assistance.
+For additional information about assigning the Primary Contact role, click here.

-Within a semester, after the initial OrgSync profile is submitted, if any changes occur within the organization (e.g., officer email address, change in an officer or advisor), an organization must submit the change via its OrgSync profile.
+Within a semester, after the initial OrgSync profile is submitted for registration, if any changes occur within the organization (e.g., officer email address, change in an officer or advisor), an organization must submit the change via its OrgSync profile.
 Keeping an organization’s information constantly updated ensures that communication with and about the organization is directed to the appropriate person.

 Student Organization Orientation

 Orientation is required annually (for the academic year, fall to spring) for each organization.
 Organizations should send at least one officer (as indicated in its OrgSync profile).
-For organizations associated with the Office of Greek Life specifically, that officer must be the President and/or Risk Manager.
 Advisors are encouraged, but not required, to attend.

 Orientation topics include OrgSync basics training, along with campus policies, risk management and resources related to your organization.
 As seating is limited in each session, RSVP’s are required to ensure a seat.
 Click on the orientation date you would like to attend below, and it will take you directly to the RSVP on OrgSync.